Justin Amash says distaste for GOP, two-party system preceded Trump

 The congressman on Sunday said he couldn’t dignify the remark with a response.
 He said Mr. Trump is eroding American institutions, yet people put up with it because the economy is robust.

-Mr. Amash said he’s worried that Mr. Trump demands more loyalty to himself than the Constitution, which lawmakers are sworn to protect and uphold.
+“He thinks that people owe loyalty to him, but people are elected to Congress with an oath to support and defend the Constitution,” Mr. Amash said.

-Yet he aimed much of his ire at congressional leadership, saying House Speaker Nancy Pelosi and her predecessor, Paul D. Ryan, have wielded too much influence over the legislative process.
+Mr. Amash aimed just as much ire at congressional leadership, however, saying House Speaker Nancy Pelosi and her predecessor, Paul D. Ryan, have wielded too much influence over the legislative process.

 “Nothing ever came out of the committees that wasn’t approved by Speaker Ryan,” Mr. Amash said.

+Mr. Amash also slammed Mrs. Pelosi’s reluctance to launch impeachment proceedings against Mr. Trump, saying it’s a mistake from both a moral and strategic position.

+“I do believe there’s a strong case.
+I believe she believes there’s a strong case, and if so, she should move forward, and make sure that the American people understand what’s going on,” he said.

-The congressman will likely face backlash from party leaders in the coming days or weeks.
+The congressman, who’s served in the House since 2011, said he expects to experience backlash from his former party leaders in the coming days or weeks.

-Mr. Amash said he would not be surprised if he’s stripped of duties, including his seat on the House Oversight Committee.
+For instance, Mr. Amash said he would not be surprised if GOP leader strip him of his seat on the House Oversight Committee.

 “I understand the consequences of doing what I’m doing,” he told CNN.